Corporation complaints guidelines

 One Lime Street

-Should you have any questions concerning the Lloyd's Members' Ombudsman, please call the assistant to the Ombudsman on the number given above.
+Should you have any questions concerning the Lloyd's Members' Ombudsman, please contact the Secretary to the Ombudsman on the number or email address above.

 - See FCA Handbook DISP 1.11.13 "Complaints from Members or former Members".

 - Essentially a corporate member consisting of an individual or a group of connected individuals or nominees of such an individual or group of connected individuals (together with, in the case a Scottish limited partnership member, another person who is the general partner in that partnership).